openrails/openrails/Source/Documentation/Manual/cabs.rst

    single: ORTS_PLAYER_DIESEL_ENGINE_STATE

-ORTS_PLAYER_DIESEL_ENGINE_STATE: this control respectively selects frames 0, 1, 2, 3 for the player locomotive engine states Stopped, Stopping, Starting and Running and.
+ORTS_PLAYER_DIESEL_ENGINE_STATE: this control respectively selects frames 0, 1, 2, 3 for the player locomotive engine states Stopped, Stopping, Starting and Running.
 It is a display-only control.

 Example::